For at least a day, all the world is ‘Margaritaville’ in homage to Jimmy Buffett

 KEY WEST, Florida (AP) — All the world was “Margaritaville” on Saturday, from Key West to New York City and beyond, as legions of fans mourned the passing of beach-bum balladeer Jimmy Buffett at the age of 76.

-Buffett’s eponymous hit song has long been the anthem of Florida’s Key West, where Buffett once lived and built his enduring legacy.
+Buffett’s eponymous hit song has long been the anthem of Florida’s Key West, where Buffett once lived and built his endurin0g legacy.

 “Everybody equates that song with our city,” said Clayton Lopez, a Key West city commissioner.
 “I mean, when you say Margaritaville, you’re talking about the city of Key West.”